NOAA Commissioned Officer Corps: ESSA Corps

 When the Coast and Geodetic Survey was transferred to the newly established Environmental Science Services Administration on July 13, 1965, control of the corps was transferred from the Coast and Geodetic Survey to ESSA itself, and accordingly, the corps was redesignated the Environmental Science Services Administration Corps, known informally as the ESSA Corps.
 The ESSA Corps retained the responsibility of providing commissioned officers to operate Coast and Geodetic Survey ships and of providing a set of officers with technical skills in surveying for incorporation into the U.S. armed forces during wartime.

 Following the establishment of the ESSA, Rear Admiral H. Arnold Karo was promoted to vice admiral to help lead the agency.
 He served as the first Deputy Administrator of ESSA and was the first vice admiral, and at the time the highest-ranking officer, in the combined history of the Coast and Geodetic Survey Corps and ESSA Corps.
 Rear Admiral James C. Tison Jr. was the first director of the ESSA Corps.

 NOAA Corps

-The ESSA was reorganized and expanded to become the new National Oceanic and Atmospheric Administration on October 3, 1970.
+The ESSA was replaced by the new National Oceanic and Atmospheric Administration on October 3, 1970.
 As a result, the ESSA Corps was redesignated the National Oceanic and Atmospheric Administration Commissioned Officer Corps, known informally as the NOAA Corps.
 Rear Admiral Harley D. Nygren was appointed as the first director of the new NOAA Corps.

-In 1972, the NOAA Corps became the first uniformed service of the U.S. Government to recruit women on the same basis as men.
-On June 1, 2012, the NOAA research vessel RV Gloria Michelle, a boat crewed by two NOAA Corps personnel, became the first vessel in the history of NOAA (or its ancestor organizations) to have an all-female crew.
+In 1972, the NOAA Corps became the first uniformed service of the United States to recruit women on the same basis as men, and in that year it commissioned Ensign Pamela Chelgren, making her the first female commissioned officer.
+In 1977, Chelgren became operations officer aboard the NOAA research ship NOAAS Peirce, making her third-in-command and giving her the highest shipboard posting ever achieved by a woman in the Uniformed Services of the United States up to that time.
+On 1 June 2012, the NOAA research vessel RV Gloria Michelle, a boat crewed by two NOAA Corps personnel, became the first vessel in the history of NOAA or its ancestor organizations to have an all-female crew.